Flexible working refers to any working arrangement that differs from the traditional '9-to-5', office-based model.

 Conclusion

-The Employment Rights Bill aims to modernise flexible working practices and ensure that requests are treated seriously and fairly.
+The new Employment Rights Act 2025 aims to modernise flexible working practices and ensure that requests are treated seriously and fairly.
 As the landscape continues to evolve, businesses should review policies and engage proactively with their teams and collaborators to find workable, mutually beneficial solutions.